 Dorsal fins of all sizes and shapes sliced the surface.

-And then, from the deep, emerged an impossibly large fin–one the size of a sailboat dagger board.
+This bloody scene unfolded for ten minutes, until from the deep, emerged an impossibly large fin–one the size of a sailboat dagger board.
 It looked like a fighter plane with wings on its side and tail.
+It chased away the small sharks, the medium sharks and the large sharks.
 It sluiced toward us, and we shuddered even from the safety of land.

 The massive shark inhaled the chicken and felt the steel hook.